dreampulse/modelizer/README.md

 #### 1:1 Relationships

-The folowing example shows how to build a 1:1-Relation between the Address and Employees-Model.
-Actually the address-attribute now saves internaly a reference-ID to the AdressModel-Object.
-The key-thing here is the ```Ref()``` for buling a directed 1:1-Relationship.
+The following example shows how to build a 1:1-Relation between the Address and Employees-Model.
+Actually the address-attribute now saves internally a reference-ID to the AdressModel-Object.
+The key-thing here is the ```Ref()``` for building a directed 1:1-Relationship.

 ```javascript
 var Ref = model.Ref;